craig-day/ecto_sharding/README.md

       pool_size: 15
     ```

-1. Configure `Ecto.Sharding`
+1. Configure `EctoSharding`

-    `otp_app` needs to be set so `Ecto.Sharding` knows how to builds the repos for each shard.
+    `otp_app` needs to be set so `EctoSharding` knows how to builds the repos for each shard.

     ```elixir
-    config :ecto_sharding, Ecto.Sharding,
+    config :ecto_sharding, EctoSharding,
       otp_app: :my_app
     ```

     If you know your shard information at compile time, you can also add that.

     ```elixir
-    config :ecto_sharding, Ecto.Sharding,
+    config :ecto_sharding, EctoSharding,
       otp_app: :my_app,
       shards: %{
         "shard_1" => [